felias-fogg/dw-link/docs/manual.md

 Depending on the concrete error message, the problem fix varies.

 - *Cannot connect: Check wiring*: The debugger can neither establish an ISP nor a debugWIRE connection.
 Check wiring.
 It could also be a problem with the RESET line (see [Section 3.3](#section33)).
+If this is not the reason, disconnect everything and put it together again.
 - *Cannot connect: Unsupported MCU*: This MCU is not supported by dw-link.
 It most probably has no debugWIRE connectivity.
 - *Cannot connect: PC with stuck-at-one bits*: dw-link tried to connect to an MCU with stuck-at-one bits in the program counter (see [Section 8.9](#section89)).
 These MCUs cannot be debugged with GDB.
 - *Cannot connect for unknown reasons:* This error message should not be shown at all.
 If it does, please tell me!